True Crime: New York City: Development

-In his efforts to help Activision make the best game they could, Clarke found a compromise had to be reached between reality and the nature of videogaming;
+In his efforts to help Activision make the best game they could, Clarke found a compromise had to be reached between reality and the nature of video gaming:

 A work-in-progress build of the game was first shown on September 7.
 Activision revealed the basic plot and announced the branching storyline system from Streets of LA was not being used.
-Instead, when the player fails a mission, they would simply be given the option to replay it, meaning story content wouldn't be missed.
-They also announced several features new to the game, including a continuous day/night cycle, a more populated city than Los Angeles in Streets of LA, a much darker palette than the first game, more cars and vehicles, the ability to travel by taxi or subway, and the ability to enter buildings beyond those related to plot.
+Instead, when the player fails a mission, they would simply be given the option to replay it, meaning story content would not be missed.
+They also announced several features new to the game, including a continuous day/night cycle, a more populated city than Los Angeles in Streets of LA, a much darker palette than the first game, more cars and vehicles, the ability to travel by taxi or subway, and the freedom to enter buildings beyond those related to plot.
 They also explained the precinct component of the game; if the player ignores random crimes in particular areas, shops will begin to close down, the city streets will become dirtier and buildings will be boarded up.
 It was also revealed the playing area would be 25 sqmi.

 The following week, the main voice cast was announced, including Laurence Fishburne, Mickey Rourke, Christopher Walken, Mariska Hargitay, Esai Morales, and Traci Lords.
 Marcus Reed would be voiced by Avery Waddell.
 Details of the soundtrack were released a week later.
-The soundtrack's headliner was Redman, who was recording an original song for the game, and would also be an unlocakble character with his own minigame, much as Snoop Dogg had in Streets of LA.
+The soundtrack's headliner was Redman, who was recording an original song for the game, and would also be an unlocakble character with his own minigame, similar to the involvement Snoop Dogg had in Streets of LA.
 Tim Riley, worldwide executive of music at Activision, stated "As an East Coast artist who paid his dues performing in the clubs of New York City, Redman's inspired rhymes bring the gritty realism of the city to life in our game.
 His bold lyrics and hard-edged funk beats capture the vibes of the city, from Washington Heights to Harlem and all the way down to Battery Park."
 Activision also announced that although the game had only one original song, it would feature over eighty licensed tracks from artists such as Jay Z, Fat Joe, A Tribe Called Quest, The Ramones, The Velvet Underground, My Chemical Romance, The Bravery, and Bob Dylan.

 As part of the video game's launch, PUMA announced a unique sneaker mission within the game, and the production of a special edition sneaker.
-In the game, if players find all of the True Crime RS-100 sneakers throughout the city and return them to real New York City retailers featured in the game, the player unlocks an exclusive PUMA outfit for Reed.
+In the game, if players find all of the True Crime RS-100 sneakers throughout the city and return them to real New York City retailers featured in the game, an exclusive PUMA outfit for Reed will be unlocked.
 In addition, players could purchase the limited-edition True Crime RS-100 sneakers within the same New York City stores in the real world.